 The next interchange between MRT Kajang Line and MRT Putrajaya Line is at PY23 Tun Razak Exchange (TRX) MRT station, which also allows seamless transfers.

-The MRT Putrajaya Line Phase Two, which connects Kampung Batu to Putrajaya, was launched by Prime Minister Dato’ Seri Anwar bin Ibrahim on March 16, 2023.
+The Phase Two of MRT Putrajaya Line, which connects Kampung Batu to Putrajaya, was launched by Prime Minister Dato’ Seri Anwar bin Ibrahim on March 16, 2023.

 The Phase Two operation spans through the heart of Kuala Lumpur city centre with underground stations such as Titiwangsa, Hospital Kuala Lumpur, Ampang Park, Persiaran KLCC and Tun Razak Exchange (TRX).